Datavault-UK/automate-dv-docs/docs/tutorial/tut_getting_started.md

 !!! info
-    This walk-through intends to give you a detailed understanding of the Data Vault 2.0 concepts which dbtvault supports, and how to use dbtvault to create a Data Vault 2.0 Warehouse.
+    This walk-through intends to give you a detailed understanding of the Data Vault 2.0 concepts which dbtvault supports, and how to use dbtvault to create a Data Vault 2.0 Data Warehouse.
     If you're looking get started quickly with sample data in the cloud, take a look at our [worked example](../worked_example/we_worked_example.md).